Information about each of our talented clinicians is listed below. But first, a bit about our Office Administrator:

 Contact Jessica

 Jessica Chiodini is our Office Administrator.
-Jessica is a nontraditional student at St. Louis University School of Social Work, and provides support to Psychological Services of St. Louis by helping new clients match with a clinician, answering questions, and generally assisting folks in accessing and navigating our services.
+Jessica holds a bachelor's degree in Social Work from St. Louis University, and is currently earning her Master's degree in Applied Behavioral Analysis at the University of Missouri - St. Louis.
+Jessica provides support to Psychological Services of St. Louis by helping new clients match with a clinician, answering questions, and generally assisting folks in accessing and navigating our services.
 She also provides support with insurance billing, scheduling, and other day-to-day operations.
 Jessica is kindhearted and down-to-earth, so don't hesitate to contact her with any questions!

 And now, on to our clinical staff: